redoy690/Social-event/questions_and_answers.md

 - D: `ReferenceError`

 <details><summary><b>Answer:A</b></summary>

 <p>

-#### Answer: ?
+#### Answer: A

-<i>In this Case the out put is number A. Here Food array have 4 element, then info object select Food array first element, then infor.favoriteFood change Food first element.
+<i>Explanation: In this Case the out put is number A. Here Food array have 4 element, then info object select Food array first element, then infor.favoriteFood change Food first element.
 So Info have new element, but Food object unchanged.
 If here you console info, you get new element.
 But food element is unchangeable</i>

 </p>
 </details>